1dolinski/string_matching/README.md

 2. Setup rubygems, gem install [scorer, amatch, parallel]
 3. Open an excel sheet, name one tab "one" and another "two"
 4. Put your benchmark words, the worsts you would like to find, in Column A of tab "one"
-5. Put the words that you would like to compare against in Column A of tab "two"
+5. In Column A of tab "two", put the words that you would like to compare against
+6. Run the program

 ** Note that the first row should be a header, the code runs on the second row down.